vsfarrar/seismic_wg1p6/README.md

  The goal of this code repository is to provide code that returns summary statistics, demographic information and mixed model outputs for a variety of course datasets.
 To run, this code requires the R Statistical language and a dataset formatted in the described SEISMIC format (see more below).

 #  How to run Code

+## UMich specific instructions
+To run this code with the UMich data, you will need to format the LARC data into something more useable.
+For that, Ben has provided scripts to do.

+* For general formatting, see [Ben's LARC repo](https://github.com/bkoester/LARC)
+* For SEISMIC formatting, see [Ben's WG1-P1 repo](https://github.com/seismic2020/WG1-P1/tree/master/UMICH) Note that this does not return all of the variables needed for this project. (mainly the uppr division specific).
+Some variables have different names and those should be addressed in the `seismic_setup.R` file in this branch.

+For cleanness, the outputs will go to a results folder in the repo.
+Make sure you create one before running the code!

+### Minor updates in this branch
+There were some spelling errors in the main branch for variables names.
+Those changes are documented here
+* data_filtering lines 39 & 40 have ethniccode_cat spelled wrong.
+Line 44 lowincomflag doesn't match github repo name, line 56 lowincom
+* Gapsovertime: lowincom line 7, 47;adding mean_gpao to line 54 because line 57 needs it
+* Outputs: line 9, 22. ethniccode_cat is spelled wrong line 9
+* Advantages: all of line 7 groupings

+Also note that in the outputs file, we have changed `map` to explicitly be from the `purrr` package.
+For some reason, R was pulling from a different package and throwing errors.

 ##  Dataset Preparation